Alcoholic Anonymous Meetings - What are the Different Types?

-Alcoholics Anonymous, or AA, is THE number one treatment and recovery option for alcoholics everywhere, going to AA meetings is how I got sober and stayed sober... in the beginning.
+Alcoholic Anonymous meetings, or AA, is THE number one treatment and recovery option for alcoholics everywhere, going to the different types of AA meetings is how I got sober and stayed sober... in the beginning.
 For that I am eternally grateful.
 Now I have moved on.

 For the newcomer, an Alcoholic Anonymous meeting can seem, strange and intimidating at times.
 It is only natural to feel apprehensive about your first AA meeting.